dwarvesf/blog-hashnode/cljct18vk000c09mf4tee2yvh.md

 ## **The Results**

-Our venture into leveraging the MVP chatbot has shown some remarkable results.
+Our venture into leveraging the MVP chatbot has shown some great results.
 The chatbot was designed to answer basic product-related questions, and it met our expectations by providing correct responses 90% of the time.
 Questions such as “*where is this product made?” or* *“how long is the warranty?”* were handled effectively by the chatbot.

 ![Chatbot integration in the product detail page](https://cdn.hashnode.com/res/hashnode/image/upload/v1687779856702/6f8784e1-1cbb-449e-86c4-0e5b56a79d13.gif align="center")